Skip to content

 The Emirate is divided into three main cities.

-• Ajman City: It is the capital and the largest city in the emirate.
-It is the seat of His Highness the Ruler, government departments, companies, banks, and commercial markets, in addition to the port of Ajman, which is on a natural creek that passes within the city.
+• Ajman City is the capital and largest city in the emirate.
+It is the seat of His Highness the Ruler, government departments, companies, banks, and commercial markets.
+The port of Ajman is on a natural creek that passes within the city.

-• The City of Manama: It is about 60 km from Ajman towards the east and adjacent to it.
+• The City of Manama is about 60 km from Ajman towards the east and adjacent to it.
 It has numerous attractive places for tourism due to its mild climate and picturesque nature.

-• Masfout City: It is about 110 km away from Ajman to the southeast and includes the areas of Muzaira and Al Sabaghah.
-The city is famous for its fertile soil and agriculture, spacious valleys, such as Wadi Galfa, and the surrounding mountains, such as Mount Dafta and Mount Lichen.
+• Masfout City: It is about 110 km from Ajman to the southeast and includes the areas of Muzaira and Al Sabaghah.
+The city is famous for its fertile soil and agriculture, spacious valleys like Wadi Galfa, and surrounding mountains like Mount Dafta and Mount Lichen.

 Weather in Ajman

-This is why the best time to visit the emirate for maximum enjoyment of outdoor activities is from early April to early May and mid-October to late November.
+This is why the best time to visit the Emirates for maximum enjoyment of outdoor activities is from early April to early May and mid-October to late November.

-Ajman includes important attractions and large numbers of visitors and tourists flock to it periodically.
+Ajman has important attractions, and large numbers of visitors flock to it periodically.
 It contains the Ajman Museum, Sheikh Zayed Mosque, many hotels, and the Corniche area, which includes many options for Arab and international restaurants and cafes.

 Besides having many tourist attractions, Ajman has a strategic location on the coast of the Arabian Gulf.
 It also has vast landscapes, high mountains, and broad valleys.
 There are many places for families to shop and entertainment, spread throughout the city, such as Ajman City Centre, Safeer Mall, and many others.
 In the coming section, we will learn more about the famous attractions in Ajman and what you can do there, so let’s go!